What is a Featured Snippet?

 How to Get a Google Featured Snippet

 Thinking of the questions that would lead prospective readers to your page is a good start.
 However, getting your content into a featured snippet will take more substantial and specific research.
+Research

 A keyword research tool such as Google’s Keyword Planner can help you understand how competing sites rank in search results for likely question-based keywords.
 You can then dive into analyzing the keyword performance for top-ranking sites.
 Which keywords have compelled your competitors into top results?
 The answer can help you improve your own ranking.